Concluding my short adventure across Northern Europe.

 Stockholm’s true complexion is finally revealed.
 I’ve not seen this city in its best light, and suspect it may be a long time before I do.

-Finding plenty of colour amidst the grey.
+Finding colour amidst the grey.